-This attractive town on the Fowey estuary was once a centre of the Cornish china clay industry, but is now a popular yachting destination.
-There are few in the way of recognised "atttractions" beyond the sheer natural beauty of the region.
+This attractive town on the Fowey estuary was once a centre of the Cornish china clay industry but is now a popular yachting destination.
+There are few in the way of recognised "attractions" beyond the sheer natural beauty of the region.

 The most interesting historic attraction in the area is St Catherine's Castle, a Tudor fort built as part of Henry VIII's ambitious scheme of coastal defences against an attack by the French.
 St Catherine's Castle is reached by footpath from Readymoney car park, on the southern fringes of Fowey.

 The town is built upon the steep west bank of the river estuary, with narrow streets creating a winding maze.
 In those streets you will find an enjoyable mix of antique shops, restaurants, and old pubs, mixed with ship suppliers and harbour offices.

 The title of the oldest house in Fowey is hotly contested, the prime claimants being Noah's Ark and the imaginatively named "Old House of Fowey", which dates to 1430.
 The house is a relative newcomer compared to the parish church, dedicated to St Fimbarrus, which was begun in 1336.

 The original name of Fowey was "Foye" and the current name is still pronounced that way.
 With its long tradition as a port, it is not surprising that Fowey has associations with famous English seafarers; both Drake and Raleigh sailed from here, and the town was important enough in the Middle Ages to be subject to attacks by the French and Spanish (1380).

 Aside from the delights of sailing, Fowey is most noted for its association with author Daphne du Maurier.
 Du Maurier came to Fowey when she was in her twenties, and for many years she lived at Ferryside, next to the Bodinnick Ferry.